 Lurking in the Shadows

 Roughly 71% of your employees use applications not sanctioned by your IT department (Forbes).
 Every time someone decides to plug in a piece of hardware or download an application that is not supported by your internal IT team, they are fueling this concept of shadow IT.
 It makes sense then that the term shadow IT is defined as any hardware, application, or infrastructure that has been applied by employees without the knowledge or written approval of the enterprise IT Department.
 Why?
-Computer Weekly puts it simply, “When CIO’s and other IT Management are unable to meet the high demand of their users, there is a rise in unauthorized IT, such as social media applications.”
+Computer Weekly puts it simply, “When CIO’s and other managed IT are unable to meet the high demand of their users, there is a rise in unauthorized IT, such as social media applications.”

 That said, let’s be fair to our friends at the enterprise; many organizations have policies and guidelines in place to help introduce new technology into the corporate environment, but most of this red tape is easily bypassed by the end user.
 It’s fair to say most millennials entering the workforce are arguably your most tech-savvy employees, and it’s not uncommon for them to dabble in coding for whatever side hustle they have going on.
 The stronger their tech acumen, the more likely it is they’ll attempt to solve the problem on their own or figure out a way around the roadblock.
 And even if we ignore the millennials, if the company is large enough, it’s very possible many of your users aren’t even aware these policies exist.
 As if that weren’t enough, with more and more individuals and corporations leveraging the cloud, the harder data becomes to track and account for, jeopardizing the organization’s ability to know what they have and where it’s stored.
 According to Cisco, IT departments estimate their companies are using around 51 cloud services, when in reality they’re leveraging more than 700.